bomonike/bomonike.github.io/learn-chinese.md

 ## Cultural Mores

-Respect for the elderly: The word Lǎo = old is part of the word for teacher lǎoshī, lǎobǎn = boss, and Lǎozǐ (the founder of Taoism and author of dào dé jīng). lǎo pěngyǒu = old friend.
+Respect for the elderly: The word 老 lǎo = old is part of the word for teacher 老师 lǎoshī, lǎobǎn = boss, Lǎozǐ (the founder of Taoism and author of dào dé jīng), and lǎo 朋友 pěngyǒu = old friend.

 Ancestor worship: many setup shrines to ancestors in their home, and bow 3 times every morning in front of it.